akoruji/NMRS-Docker/readme.md

 When the tomcat container is running, go to root/.OpenMRS/modules

 # Note:
-Need to add the following to the tomcat and mysql services in docker-compose.yml file to autostart.
+You may need to add the following to the tomcat and mysql services in docker-compose.yml file to autostart.
 restart: always

 # Manual Timezone Configuration